 In good markets and bad, the average investor underperforms the market itself.
 In the 20 years from 1996 to 2015, the S&P 500 generated an annualized return of 9.85%.
 Yet Dalbar found that the average investor earned roughly half that: 5.19%.

 There’s an old saying on Wall Street that “bears make money, bulls make money, and pigs get slaughtered.”
-“Pigs” applies to the wafflers, the investors who invest based on the emotion of the herd.
+“Pigs” are the wafflers, the investors who invest based on the emotion of the herd.

 Frustration or Impatience